pressly/imgry/README.md

 We use github.com/siddontang/ledisdb in production instead of redisdb.
 It's an Redis-API compatible engine that is designed for long-term persistence of the data set.. pretty much Redis on LevelDB.

+## Other

+* Imgry and its sizing operations can be used as a library, without the API server
+* Imgry supports pluggable image processing engines, but for now comes packaged with an ImageMagick engine by default (`imgry/imagick`)

 ## License